-The Entrepreneurs Living and Learning Village, a program of the NC State Entrepreneurship Initiative (EI) led by Dr. Tom Miller, provides an immersive, experiential l earning environment for NC State students with entrepreneurial aspirations from all disciplines and backgrounds.
-The Entrepreneurs Village is the first named village at NC State due to a generous gift from Andy and Jane Albright of $100,000 per year for five years.
-Thirty-seven students have lived in the Albright Entrepreneurs Village (AEV) representing the Colleges of Textiles, Engineering, Humanities and Social Sciences, Sciences, Agriculture and Life Sciences and the Poole College of Management.
+The Entrepreneurs Living and Learning Village, a program of the NC State Entrepreneurship Initiative (EI) led by Dr. Tom Miller, provides an immersive, experiential learning environment for NC State students with entrepreneurial aspirations from all disciplines and backgrounds.
+The Entrepreneurs Village is the first named village at NC State due to a generous gift from Andy and Jane Albright.

 The 2017-18 cohort in the Albright Entrepreneurs Village (AEV) has shown continued growth, with 68 living and learning village residents (an 84% increase year-over-year) with a diverse population that represents the Colleges of Engineering, Humanities and Social Sciences, Textiles, Agriculture and Life Sciences, Poole College of Management and the Graduate School.
 The group maintained a population of sophomores through graduate students and a blend of international and domestic students — 33% of whom are female residents — with a variety of interests to stimulate discussion and help to build interdisciplinary teams.